Adam-Chellaoui/PLD-SMART_Back/README.md

 Nodejs application with an ExpressJS server.
 You may find the documentation [here](https://expressjs.com).
 Will be building a [REST Api](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/) that will serve the client smartphones requests and communicate with the MySql database.

+We are using [password hashing](https://dev.to/aditya278/understanding-and-implementing-password-hashing-in-nodejs-2m84) for storing the passwords.